AyanShaikh91/Hello-World/README.md

 # Hi There
 I'm Ayan Shaikh
 - 🎓 Currently a BCA Student
-- 💻 I’m exploring *Web Development, starting with **Python & MySQL*.
+- 💻 I’m exploring *Web Development & starting with **Python & MySQL*.
 - 📚 Learning GitHub and building projects step by step.
 - 🌱 My Project *College ERP System* Is Currently in Process..